twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given an array consisting many inner arrays, flatten the array into one:
   example: input: [[6,4,7,[9,5,4,[2,4,8]]],[2,2,7],[9,0,7,[9,3,1,8,5]]]
            output: [6,4,7,9,5,4,2,4,8,2,2,7,9,0,7,9,3,1,8,5]
+- Sliding Window Technique - This technique shows how a nested for loop in some problems can be converted to a single for loop to reduce the time complexity.
+Input  : arr[] = {100, 200, 300, 400}
+         k = 2
+Output : 700

 </br>

 ----